 The Chuck Sher New Real Books These books are at the top of my list because they are the most accurate and pay royalties to the composers.
 Sometimes the charts are a bit too detailed to sight read in a dark club, and there are some pop tunes included in some of the volumes that really shouldn't have been included, but overall they're excellent books.
 If you have to pick one start with The New Real Book, Volume 1, which contains a lot of tunes jazz musicians play.

-A great resource for locating which book(s) a particular tune can be found is The Fake Book Index over at http://www.seventhstring.com/, who also make the terrific program Transcribe!
+If you are looking for an alternative to the Chuck Sher books the Warner Brothers Just Jazz Real Book A great resource for locating which book(s) a particular tune can be found is The Fake Book Index over at http://www.seventhstring.com/, who also make the terrific program Transcribe!

 Classic instructional books on jazz improv and jazz guitar